buddyboss/buddyboss-platform/src/readme.txt

 = 1.2.1 =
 * Groups - Fixed option to 'Restrict Invites' into sub-groups, to only members of the parent group
+* Forums - Fixed marking discussion as Favorite not always saving
 * Forums - New settings section for 'Forum Profile Slugs'

 = 1.2.0 =